Majura-fi/green-hell-mods/README.md

 ## Creative Mode

+Instant building.
+Place buildings down and they are instantly built.
+Works on palisades, fences and bridges too!

+Note about version 1.0.1: Re-did the logic and felt comfortable to set myself as an author, since I came up with a different solutions.
-Contains parts made by [Wisnoskij](https://github.com/wisnoskij/GreenHell.CreativeMode).
-No UI options, just instant build.

-Note: Does not build multipart structures, such as walls, fences or bridges.
+Note about version 1.0.0: This version contains code made by [Wisnoskij](https://github.com/wisnoskij/GreenHell.CreativeMode).
+Didn't have energy to fix UI part, so left it out.
+Does not build multipart structures, such as palisades, fences or bridges.

 ## Eternal Fire